 The Kefalonian landscape is stunning.
 Mountains soar to over 1600 metres; beaches range from long stretches of the finest golden sand to tiny white-pebble coves; pine forests swathe the hillsides; whilst in the fertile valleys, olive and citrus are cultivated.
 The whole is lapped by the bluest of seas. like all the Ionian islands, Kefalonia is at its best in the springtime and early summer when the wild flowers are literally brilliant.

 Holidays In Kefalonia

-A little further on is Assos – another photo-stop with village, peninsula and fortress.
-On the northern tip is the chocolate-box fishing village of Fiscardo (also known as Fiskardo), facing Ithaca.
+A little further on is assos – another photo-stop with village, peninsula and fortress. on the northern tip is the chocolate-box fishing village of fiscardo, facing Ithaca.

 Of course, beaches are never far away, but we stress that Kefalonia should be explored to get the most from your holiday.

 We can arrange both car and motorboat hire in Kefalonia.

 We can pre-book small fibreglass motorboats licensed for up to 5 persons from Agia Efimia (no previous experience required).
 Prices are from £49 per day with a minimum of 3 days.
 We also offer boat hire from Fiscardo from £32 per day.